 At the time of this report, the directors are continuing to prepare a Statement of Affairs.
 The Administrators believe that it would prejudice the conduct of the administration to make full disclosure of the Statement of Affairs in view of the fact that a restructuring of the Nortel Group is being pursued which may ultimately necessitate the sale of certain businesses or assets.
 Consequently, an order for limited disclosure is being sought from the High Court of England & Wales pursuant to Rule 2.30.

 Cash on appointment

-There was cash on appointment held in a number of Euro accounts which totalled US\$13.5m when converted at January month end spot rates.
+There was cash on appointment held in Euro, US\$, Sterling and Canadian dollar current and deposit accounts which totalled US\$338.6m when converted at January month end spot rates.

 Receipts